calliope1/BudgetApp/README.md

 There is an [Infinite Tape](https://en.wikipedia.org/wiki/Turing_machine) of weeks (starting Monday) that each total all of the expenses for their respective weeks and subtract that from the weekly budget.
 Swiping left or right will move to other weeks, and pressing the refresh button/pulling down will refresh the week that you're looking at, as will adding, editing, or deleting expenses.
 The app also (mostly) supports French (France).

+Not shown in the image above is the settings button, which lets you input a custom server url and shared key, so that if you want to use the app and don't feel like re-building the apk yourself (instead, use the pre-constructed one in `src/apk`).

 ## Building
-Be sure to create a `local.properties` file with the following:
+If you don't want to use the pre-built apk, be sure to create a `local.properties` file with the following:
 ```properties
 SERVER_URL = "https://sever-url"
 SHARED_SECRET = "shared-secret"